 The results and/or conclusions contained in the research do not necessarily reflect the views of all CITF members.

-A group of Canadian researchers has developed a set of standardized, high-throughput serological assays to detect antibodies against SARS-CoV-2.
-Multiple studies estimating the seroprevalence of various populations in Canada – including over half of those funded by the CITF – use this platform, making it possible to harmonize and compare their results nationwide.
-In a preprint, not yet peer-reviewed, and partly funded by the CITF, the team led in part by Dr. Anne-Claude Gingras from Toronto’s Lunenfeld-Tanenbaum Research Institute, Dr. Marc-André Langlois from the University of Ottawa, and Dr. Yves Durocher from the National Research Council of Canada, describe their multi-faceted detection of the antibody response to SARS-CoV-2 infection and vaccination.
+In a paper now published in Clinical and Translational Immunology, a team of Canadian researchers partly funded by the CITF and led by Drs.
+Anne-Claude Gingras from Toronto’s Lunenfeld-Tanenbaum Research Institute, Marc-André Langlois from the University of Ottawa, and Yves Durocher from the National Research Council of Canada, has developed a set of standardized, high-throughput serological assays to detect antibodies against SARS-CoV-2.
+Multiple serosurveys underway in Canada – including over half of those funded by the CITF – use this platform, making it possible to harmonize and compare their results nationwide.
+The authors describe their multi-faceted detection of the antibody response to SARS-CoV-2 infection and vaccination.

 - The automated ELISAsAn enzyme-linked immunosorbent assay (ELISA) is a laboratory technique used to detect the presence of antigens in a biological sample.
 An ELISA, like other types of immunoassays, relies on antibodies to detect a target antigen (e.g., viral proteins) using highly specific antibody-antigen interactions. have been optimized in two independent sites: Toronto (Gingras lab) and Ottawa (Langlois lab).

 - hese assays have been calibrated using reference standards from the World Health Organization to provide quantitative outputs in binding antibody units (BAU).
 This enables cross-comparison of serological responses worldwide to better evaluate vaccination strategies and the evolution of global immunity to SARS-CoV-2